UFC 285 Props: Best MMA Prop Bets for Jones vs Gane PPV

+Find the best UFC 285 prop bets for Jon Jones vs Ciryl Gane, including two total rounds bets that are nearly guaranteed to cash.

 The wait is finally over, UFC 285 is here and the return of the GOAT Jon Jones is among us.
-Jones has been on the shelf for over three years and during that time he was getting himself ready to make the jump to the heavyweight division.
-He gets to take on former interim heavyweight champion Ciryl Gane who will look to spoil the welcome-back party and reclaim gold in the heavyweight division.
+Jones has been on the shelf for over three years, but during that time he was getting himself ready to make the jump to the heavyweight division.
+At T-Mobile Arena, Jones gets to take on former interim heavyweight champion Ciryl Gane, who will look to spoil the welcome-back party and reclaim gold in the heavyweight division.

-The UFC absolutely stacked this fight card from top to bottom knowing that everyone will be tuning in to watch the return of one of the prominent faces in all of mixed martial arts.
-We can’t forget about the women’s flyweight championship is also on the line when Valentina Shevchenko looks to defend her title yet again against surging contender Alexa Grasso.
+Knowing that everyone will be tuning in to watch the return of one of the prominent faces in MMA, the UFC absolutely stacked this fight card from top to bottom.
+We can’t forget about the women’s flyweight championship, which is also on the line tonight.
+Valentina Shevchenko will look to defend her title yet again against surging contender Alexa Grasso.

 Also, we have two of the top prospects in the welterweight and middleweight divisions Shavkat Rakhmonov and Bo Nickal front and center on the main card looking to make a name for themselves during this stacked event.
 This is one event that you will surely not want to miss a second of, from the prelims all the way to the biggest main event fight of the year.